ranchor/coding-patterns/Two Pointers/readme.md

 #### Rotation
 * [Rotate Array](https://leetcode.com/problems/rotate-array/)

+**
+Whenever you're trying to solve an array problem in place, always consider the possibility of iterating backwards instead of forwards through the array.
+It can completely change the problem, and make it a lot easier.**

 ### [Pattern#3] Parallel - Two arrays, each array has been assigned with a pointer.
 In this category, you will be given 2 arrays or lists, then have to process them with individual pointers.
 ```